What is Rent A Room scheme?

 - What are the advantages or disadvantages of the scheme?

-Given below is the answer to all your questions Andrew other things to keep in mind while opting for this scheme:
+Given below is the answer to all your questions Andrew other things to keep in mind while opting for Rent A Room Scheme:

 How much tax free income can you get?